Sour Candy (Lady Gaga and Blackpink song): Remix

 For Gaga's third remix album, Dawn of Chromatica (2021), "Sour Candy" was remixed by English musician Shygirl and Guernsey producer Mura Masa.
 The remix retains vocal contributions of Blackpink's Rosé and Lisa only, removing those of Jennie and Jisoo.
-This is a more lowkey, club version of the original, and includes subtle metallic whizzes.
-Writing for Gigwise, Alex Rigotti called it a "fun remix" and thought that the duo turned the song "into something more sour than candy, ridding the pop pleasantries and making it even more sultry and smoky."
 Joey Nolfi of Entertainment Weekly described the track as "a decadent interpretation of 'Sour Candy' [...] that'll make it easy to pucker up to the dance floor for a new groove on a familiar cut."
-Shygirl has included this version of the song in her live performances.